damnhandy/Handy-URI-Templates/README.md

 </dependency>
 ```

-If you feel like using a development version, you can use a snapshot release:
+The next version of Handy URI Templates includes some big changes to the API.
+If you want to be daring, you can use the `SNAPSHOT` release:

 ```xml
 <dependency>